Cultured Guru Logo

 Red Cabbage Sauerkraut Fermentation Timeline

-24 – 48 hours: All contents in the jar should be submerged beneath the brine.
-At this time, Gram-negative bacteria and opportunistic pathogens are present, and these microorganisms utilize oxygen and will use up all the oxygen in the liquid.
+• 24 – 48 hours: All contents in the jar should be submerged beneath the brine.
+At this time, there are still Gram-negative bacteria and possible pathogens present. (not to worry, any unfriendly microbes die off quickly!)

-48 hours – 10 days: After 48 hours, you should see lots of bubbles produced.
-This is when the ferment enters stage two of vegetable fermentation, Leuconostoc bacteria begin to thrive, and all Gram negative organisms die off.
+• 48 hours – 5 days: After 48 hours, you should start to see lots of bubbles being produced, and the color will change from deep purple to a lighter reddish magenta.
+This is when the ferment enters stage two of vegetable fermentation.
+Leuconostoc bacteria begin to thrive, and Gram-negative organisms die off.

-10-14 days: The bubbles in the brine will decrease as the ferment leaves stage two and enters stage three.
+• 5 – 10 days: The bubbles in the brine will decrease as the ferment leaves stage two and enters stage three.
 The ferment will become cloudy, the color will change, and a pleasant sour smell will develop.
-Lactobacillus species begin to thrive in this period.
+You should also recognize some earthy beet smells.
+Lactobacillus species begin to thrive at this time.

-14 – 21 days: Lactobacillus comprise most or all of the microbial population.
-Leuconostoc bacteria die-off.
-Lactobacillus spp. produce copious amounts of lactic acid and make the fermented cabbage smell even more pleasantly sour.
-This is the time in which the vegetable mixture becomes preserved.
+• 10 – 21 days: Next, Lactobacillus makes up most or all of the microbial population.
+They produce copious amounts of lactic acid, making the fermented cabbage smell even more pleasantly sour.
+This is when the cabbage mixture becomes sauerkraut and is preserved.

 What Temperature Should I Keep My Red Cabbage Sauerkraut At?

-Keep your fermenting cabbage at a temperature between 70-80 degrees F. Keep out of direct sunlight
+Keep your fermenting cabbage at a temperature between 70-80 degrees F. Keep out of direct sunlight.
+If it’s winter and your kitchen get’s below 70, don’t fret!
+It’s fine to ferment in colder conditions; it will just take longer to finish fermenting.

 How Long Should I Ferment Beet Sauerkraut?

 After 3-4 weeks, remove the fermentation weight, smell, and taste test.
-Your fermented cabbage should smell pleasantly sour and taste tart, lightly salty, and cabbagey.
+Your fermented cabbage should smell pleasantly sour and taste tart, lightly salty, and beety + cabbagey.

 Do I Need to Refrigerate Beet Kraut?